-The capital has the greatest variety of shopping in Peru, from tony boutiques to artisan and antiques shops.
-Shopping at markets in sierra villages and buying direct from artisans on Lake Titicaca are better experiences, certainly, but don't discount the fact that, unless you ship the loot home, you'll most likely have to bring it back to Lima anyway.
-In Lima, you can find traditional handicrafts from across Peru; prices are not usually much higher, and the selection might be even better than in the regions where the items are made.
-One exception is alpaca goods, which are better purchased in the areas around Cusco, Puno, and Arequipa, in terms of both price and selection.
+The Peruvian capital has the greatest variety of shopping in the country, from tiny boutiques to handicraft and antiques shops.
+Although shopping at markets in sierra villages and buying direct from artisans in the highlands or on the islands of Lake Titicaca are superior cultural experiences, don’t discount the fact that, unless you ship the loot home, you’ll most likely have to lug it back to Lima.
+In Lima, you can find traditional handicrafts from across Peru; prices are not usually that much higher, and the selection might be even better than in the regions where the items are made.
+One exception is fine alpaca goods, which are better purchased in the areas around Cusco, Titicaca, and Arequipa, both in terms of price and selection.

-Miraflores is where most shoppers congregate, although there are also several outlets in Lima Centro and elsewhere in the city.
+Miraflores is where most shoppers congregate, although there are also several outlets in Lima Centro and elsewhere in the city; Barranco is also growing as a shopping destination with many independent boutiques.
 Most shops are open daily from 9:30am to 12:30pm and 3 to 8pm.

 Antiques & Jewelry